MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/apns-setup.md

     ![apple-dev-center-new-auth-key](images/ios-new-auth-key-apple-portal.png)

-    * On the next screen, copy the **Key ID** value and paste it to the Mobile Center push settings.
+    * On the next screen, copy the **Key ID** value and paste it to the App Center push settings.

     * Download the key file.